Ofsted: what you need to know as a childcare professional

 Ofsted holds two registers, the Early Years Register for those caring for children from birth to 31st August after their 5th birthday, and the Childcare register which has two parts: the compulsory part for those caring for children aged 5 up to 8 years and the voluntary part for those caring for children aged 8 and over, most commonly registered nannies, or crèches.
 Many childminders are on both registers so that they can offer care for a wide age range of children.

-Providers on the Early Years Register will ususally be inspected within the first 30 months of registration, and then at least once in every inspection cycle.
-The current inspection cycle runs from 1 August 2016 to 31 July 2020.
+Providers on the Early Years Register will usually be inspected within the first 30 months of registration, and then at least once in every inspection cycle.
 They will also be inspected if someone reports concerns about the childcare they're providing.

 Those providers who are only on the Childcare register are inspected at random, with one in 10 being inspected per year, selected on a proportionate and risk basis, rather than as a result of a specific inspection cycle.
 If you are a nanny Ofsted will ask the occupier of the home where you work for permission to carry out the inspection.